Dajaune Brown: Club career

 He finished his loan spell with six goals in 18 National League games as Gateshead qualified for the National League play-offs.
 However, the club were denied entry as they had failed to secure the 10-year lease on Gateshead International Stadium required for membership of the Football League.
 He scored an equalising goal in extra time in the FA Trophy final against Solihull Moors on 11 May as the game ended in a 2–2 draw; Gateshead won the tie in a penalty shoot-out to win the Trophy, with Brown scoring the winning penalty in sudden death.
 Brown scored 10 times in 22 appearances in all competitions during his loan spell for Gateshead.

 Ahead of the 2024–25 season, Brown took a full part in Derby's first team pre-season activities.
 Derby head coach Paul Warne said that he wanted to assess Brown in pre-season to see if he was ready to be part of the first-team squad in the Championship.
 He started Derby's EFL Cup first round tie against Chesterfield and his performance impressed Derby's coaching staff.
 At the end of the summer transfer window, there was speculation that Brown may be loaned out to a League One or League Two club with a reported 12 clubs in the two divisions interested in a loan for him, but Warne decided to keep him at Derby as they were unable to sign a new centre-forward of sufficient quality.
 He first appeared in the Championship in a 3–0 victory over Bristol City on 31 August.
 On 19 September, he signed a new contract at Derby, extending his stay until June 2027.
 On 26 October, he scored his first goal for Derby, a header, in a 1–1 draw with Hull City in the Championship.
 On 6 November, he made his first league start for Derby, playing 68 minutes of a 2–1 Championship away victory at Coventry City.
 On 14 January, Brown scored his first FA Cup goal, in a third round tie against Leyton Orient.
 His season ended early due to hamstring surgery following an injury sustained against Sunderland on 21 January, having scored twice in 18 appearances.

 Brown returned from his injury in pre-season ahead of the 2025–26 season, making his return to first-team action in Derby's EFL Cup match against West Bromwich Albion on 12 August 2025.
 He made two further appearances for Derby from the substitute's bench in August, before joining League One club Port Vale on a season-long loan on 27 August.
+He scored three goals for the club in the 2025–26 season, which culminated in relegation.

+On 6 August 2026, Brown joined League Two club Rochdale on a season-long loan.
+Head Coach Ian Watson said that he was "someone we've been chasing all summer and identified early on".